 Funds for on-bill financing may be provided by the utility itself or in conjunction with local, private sector financial institutions.
 Previous conversion surveys and focus group work performed as part of the IEP indicated that access to a transferable financing mechanism would help incentivize conversion to natural gas.
 Coupling this tool with low-cost loan funds will be helpful.
 The Alaska Legislature approved HB 374 on May 12, 2018.
 IGU is looking for opportunities to initiate this program and is seeking potential funding sources.
+The main barrier the utility is encountering is its ability to manage a program that would (a) not increase its debt coverage ratio, and (b) would not make IGU liable for loan default.

-Identified Funding Sources for Conversion Assistance
+Identified Funding Sources For Conversion Assistance

-The Local Conversion Working Group has identified the following possible funding sources for conversion assistance:
+IGU identified the following possible funding sources for conversion assistance:

-- I. Commercial lenders

 - a.
-Commercial loans as part of a community-wide conversion program

-- II.
-Local government

-- a.
-PACE-enabled conversion loans

-- b.
-Possible local government back-stop funding for PACE loans

-- c.
-Property Tax credits to businesses and residents who invest in property improvements resulting in increased energy efficiency or improved air quality as provided by HB 232, and signed into law on May 18, 2020, with an effective date of July 19, 2020.
+Commercial lenders: after contacting all local lenders, IGU has created relationships with three different local banks and credit unions.
+The lenders either created a new loan product or started marketing existing loan products as oil to gas conversion loans.
+They are all secured by home equity and have different terms and conditions. - II.
+Local government - a.
+PACE-enabled conversion loans - b.
+Possible local government back-stop funding for PACE loans - c.
+Property Tax credits to businesses and residents who invest in property improvements resulting in increased energy efficiency or improved air quality as provided by HB 232, and signed into law on May 18, 2020, with an effective date of July 19, 2020

-- III.
+III.
 State sources

 - a.
-Air quality programs
+Air quality programs - b.

-- b.
 Community Development Block Grants